samrajkodai/Malaria-Detection/README.md

 ## <a href="url"><img src="https://user-images.githubusercontent.com/61903698/178228250-a11a8416-3443-4c90-8616-8eda1edc4572.jpg" align="left" height="48" width="48" ></a>Description
-* Malaria Disease Detection created as an AI module Integrated with webapp by using Deep Learningand Flask API.
+* Malaria Disease Detection created as an AI module Integrated with webapp by using Deep Learningand Flask API
 * Created as a proof of concept (POC) and the aim is to detect the Malaria Diseasefrom the Images.

 ## <a href="url"><img src="https://user-images.githubusercontent.com/61903698/178230062-a2e8bf94-4769-4e02-a26b-ed3696aae3fe.png" align="left" height="48" width="48" ></a>Dataset